schuerik/uberdot/README.md

 default.

 ### links(Pattern, **Options)
 This command works like `link()` but instead of a list of filenames it recieves a regular expression.
 All dotfiles will be linked that matches this pattern (tags will be stripped away before matching).
 This can be very handy because you don't even have to edit your profile every time you add dotfile to your repository.
 This command has also the advantage that you don't have to specify the `replace_pattern` property if you want to use `replace`.
 The search pattern will be reused if `replace_pattern` is not set.
+Another feature unique to this command is that it support the option `encrypted` which will decrypt every file that matches link, when set to True.

 **Example:**
 ``` python